 As a matter of practicality, whey protein powder is a convenient and inexpensive additive to a meal, often added to breakfast cereal or protein-fruit smoothies.
 Trials of whey protein use in HIV populations have shown that it can sometimes raise CD4 counts (Sattler 2008) and frequently reverses glutathione (antioxidant enzyme) deficiency (Micke 2002).
 Whey can also improve osteoblast activity in bones (Xu 2009).
 Consumed dairy products should be fat-free or low-fat.

 Step 2.
 Urge the eating of vegetables at both lunch and dinner.
-Three cups a day would be just a minimum amount to eat for the sake of obtaining Cretan-diet levels of minerals and phytochemicals.
+Three cups a day would be just a minimum amount to eat for the sake of obtaining Cretan-diet levels of minerals and phytonutrients.
 HIV-infected people consuming a dietary pattern that included higher intake of vegetables, fruits, and low-fat dairy foods, have significantly higher CD4 counts (Hendricks 2008).

 Subtle nutrient deficiencies play a role in all of these problems.
 Using comprehensive nutrition therapy to treat degenerative processes offers the opportunity to avoid increased pharmacologic burden in a population where side effects are especially likely.

 In the internet age, many consumers are familiar with nutritional supplements in HIV treatment.
-Below is a review of conditions and studies that could improve clinicians’ comfort level with the vitamin, mineral, and other supplement interventions their HIV-infected patients are utilizing.
+Below is a review of conditions and studies that could improve clinicians’ comfort level with the vitamin, mineral, and other supplement interventions their PLWH are utilizing.
 Nutrition therapy can help in situations where treatments are nonexistent or have low efficacy.

 Cholesterol levels do not account for all cardiac and vascular disease risk.
-Carotid artery occlusion is associated with longer time on HAART.
+Carotid artery occlusion is associated with longer time on ART.
 Subtle B-vitamin deficiencies, seen as higher homocysteine levels, were a cause of carotid artery narrowing in the Framingham study (Selhub 1996).
 B-vitamin-dependent enzymatic deficiencies in the elderly cannot be detected in serum B-vitamin-level tests.
 This speaks to the utility of supplementing with B-complex vitamins in this population.

-As stated above, the American Heart Association recommends eating fish twice a week in general, and consuming 1 gram a day of EPA/DHA for people with heart disease.
+As stated before, the American Heart Association recommends eating fish twice a week in general, and consuming 1 gram a day of EPA/DHA for people with heart disease.
 Low HDL is common in this population.
 This can be reflective of essential fat deficiency, and of lower redox capacity.
 In HIV-uninfected people, N-acetylcysteine at 1200 mg to 3600 mg/day range can raise HDL cholesterol by 10 points (Franceschini 1993).
 Improving HDL level is an important marker for reducing risk from cardiac events even into a patient’s 80s.

 Many older people come late to care, with very low CD4 counts.
 Adequate glutathione levels are necessary for generating T cells.
-Supplementing N-acetylcysteine at 1 to 2 grams per day, or L-glutamine at 5 to 10 grams per day, is helpful for this.
-A B-complex 25 with vitamin C pill improves T-cell numbers in HIV disease (Fawzi 1998) Use of protease inhibitor therapy puts people at risk for low vitamin B12 levels (Woods 2003) as does taking proton pump inhibitors (Marcuard 1994).
-A multivitamin improves T-cell and NK-cell counts and reduces sick days in the elderly (Barringer 2003; Chandra 1992).
+Supplementing L-glutamine at 5 grams per day, is helpful for this.
+A B-complex 25 with vitamin C pill improves T-cell numbers in HIV disease (Fawzi 1998).
+Use of protease inhibitor therapy puts people at risk for low vitamin B12 levels (Woods 2003) as does taking proton pump inhibitors (Marcuard 1994).
+A multivitamin improves T-cell and NK-cell counts and reduces sick days in the elderly (Barringer 2003).
 Vitamin E at 200 units improves immune responses to vaccines.
-(Meydani 1997) Co-enzyme Q10 reverses lymphadenopathy and improves immune function (Folkers 1988).
-It protects endothelium in people with diabetes (Hamilton 2009).
+(Meydani 1997).
+Co-enzyme Q10 reverses lymphadenopathy and improves immune function (Folkers 1988).
+It also protects endothelium in people on statins with diabetes (Hamilton 2009).